Paik Hak-soon

-Dr. Paik Haksoon is the Founding President of the Academy of Kim Dae-jung Studies, established by the Kim Dae-jung Foundation in Seoul, Korea.
+Paik Haksoon is the Founding President of the Academy of Kim Dae-jung Studies, established by the Kim Dae-jung Foundation in Seoul, Korea.
 Kim Dae-jung was the 15th President of the Republic of Korea (South Korea) and the Nobel Peace Prize laureate in 2000.
 In 2024, the International Political Science Association (IPSA) established the Kim Dae-jung Award, presenting its inaugural honor at the 2025 IPSA World Congress in Seoul.
 The award will be conferred biennially at subsequent IPSA World Congresses.